 Under the Elementary and Secondary Act (ESEA) there is financial assistance to school districts with high numbers or percentages of children from low-income families to ensuring that all children meet challenging academic standards.
 Alexandria Public School (206) accepts Title I funds and is required to provide all children with fair, equitable and significant education opportunities in order to obtain a high-quality education and at minimum proficiency on challenging state academic standards and assessments.

 Public and nonpublic school buildings can receive funding under Title I, part A of ESEA.
 Schools receive funding as a “whole” or “targeted” school.
 Funding for whole schools are available to all children in the building and a school must develop a whole school plan for use of the allocated dollars.
-Schools who are targeted provide services to student who qualify under district guidelines.
-Non-public schools receive funding in allocation of the students resident public school receiving funding as a per child allocation.
+Schools that are targeted provide services to students who qualify under district guidelines.
+Non-public schools receive funding in the allocation of the students resident public school receiving funding as a per-child allocation.